Jobbers Canyon Historic District

-Jobbers Canyon Historic District was a large industrial and warehouse area comprising 24 buildings located in downtown Omaha, Nebraska, US.
+Jobbers Canyon Historic District was a large industrial and warehouse area comprising 24 buildings located in Downtown Omaha, Nebraska, United States.
 It was roughly bound by Farnam Street on the north, South Eighth Street on the east, Jackson Street on the south, and South Tenth Street on the west.
-In 1989, all 24 buildings in Jobbers Canyon were demolished, representing the largest National Register historic district loss to date.
+It was listed on the National Register of Historic Places in 1986 and was removed in 2002.
+From 1988 to 1989, all buildings, excluding Nash Block, in Jobbers Canyon were demolished, representing the largest National Register historic district loss to date.